totev/vodafone-station-cli/README.md

 * Retrieve the current docsis connection state and transform it into JSON
 * diagnose your docsis connection state to quickly detect abnormalities
 * restart your vodafone station
-* Experimental - see your docsis connection information plotted in a web browser
+* see your docsis connection information plotted in a web browser
-* Experimental - share your docsis connection information with others via URL
+* share your docsis connection information with others via URL

 # Demo
 <p align="center">